Do not eat shellfish or crayfish from around Whakaari/White Island

-You should not eat the following seafood from the area:
+You should not eat the following kaimoana (seafood) from the area:

 - crayfish

-- mussels, oysters, tuatua, pipi, toheroa, cockles, scallops, cat’s eyes, kina (sea urchin), and all other shellfish.
+- mussels, oysters, tuatua, pipi, toheroa, cockles, scallops, pūpū (cat’s eyes), Cook’s turban, kina (sea urchin), and all other shellfish.

 Cooking shellfish or crayfish will not remove the contaminants.

-Map showing the boundary lines around the island
+Map of the recommended exclusion zone around the island

 Other areas of Bay of Plenty, including the mainland coastline

-Other than shellfish and crayfish in the buffer zone, New Zealand Food Safety does not expect any increased food safety risks from kaimoana (seafood) in the wider Bay of Plenty region as result of volcanic activity.
-Shellfish harvested off the mainland coastline is safe to eat, except where there are local shellfish biotoxin alerts.
+Other than in the exclusion zone, New Zealand Food Safety does not expect any increased food safety risk from kaimoana in the wider Bay of Plenty region due to volcanic activity.
+Shellfish harvested along the mainland coastline is safe to eat, except where there are local shellfish biotoxin or other contamination alerts.

-All the same, we advise you to follow these food safety guidelines when taking kaimoana in the Bay of Plenty:
+All the same, we recommend following food safety guidelines when taking kaimoana in the Bay of Plenty.

-- Fish and shellfish should not be eaten if they are:
+Fish and shellfish should not be eaten if they:

 What to do if you feel sick after eating seafood